StevenMapes/django-aws-api-gateway-websockets/README.md

 ### Basic Integration
 Below is a very basic integration using the WebSockets API built into browsers.
-It does not handle reconnecting dropped websockets, see the next section for that.
+It does not handle reconnecting dropped WebSockets, see the next section for that.

 **WARNING**: This method will create a WebSocket that will timeout after around 10 minutes.